cjohansen/virtuoso/README.md

 [virtuoso.tools](https://virtuoso.tools) is a collection of tools to help musicians practice more efficiently.

-## Overview
+## Technical overview

 Virtuoso is a static web site with a JavaScript frontend.
-Specifically, the static web pages are built with Clojure using [Powerpack](https://github.com/cjohansen/powerpack), and the frontend is written in ClojureScript, using [Datascript](https://github.com/tonsky/datascript) to store state, and [Replicant](https://github.com/cjohansen/replicant) to render the UI.
+Specifically, the static web pages are built with Clojure using [Powerpack](https://github.com/cjohansen/powerpack), and the frontend is written in ClojureScript, using [Datascript](https://github.com/tonsky/datascript) to store state and [Replicant](https://github.com/cjohansen/replicant) to render the UI.
 The frontend is [state-less and data-driven](https://vimeo.com/861600197) - every function, except those in [`virtuoso.ui.main`](./src/virtuoso/ui/main.cljs), is pure.

 ### `virtuoso.core`

-This namespace defines the Powerpack app, and is used to boot the "backend" (which only consists of static pages).
+This namespace defines the Powerpack app and is used to boot the "backend", which only consists of static pages.
 There really isn't much to this part.
 Pages can boot a dynamic frontend by setting the `data-replicant-view` attribute on an element to a string identifier.

 ### `virtuoso.ui.main`

-This namespace contains most of the machinery of the frontend.
+This namespace contains the machinery of the frontend.
 At the top you will find a definition of all the "features" implemented, each using the same identifier from the above `data-replicant-view` attribute as an id.
 Each feature defines a few functions:

 - `:feature/prepare` - When the app state changes, this function is passed the Datascript database to prepare UI data.